tobek/headsoak/notes.md

 ## TODO

+shared notes

+- investigate firepad for storing/transmitting note and live collaboration
+    - does note live with "owner" or in a separate collection?
+    - modify security permissions so user A can access (some of) user B's notes
+- to share something with someone else:
+    - hit group icon on tag, sharing window opens
+    - add sharer
+        - search (by email address or user name) or choose from past sharers/share-ees
+            - if no user found AND if it's a valid email address "No Nutmeg user found.
+Would you like to email EMAIL and invite them to join Nutmeg?" <-- not ready yet ugh this is a whole flow
+    - if we don't have your name, ask to fill in
+        - pre fill with your email
+        - save in user details
+        - check for uniqueness of slug-ified name (later slug-ified would be used as profile url, but changeable)
+    - choose read-only or can-edit
+    - 'USER will be able to see/edit all notes tagged with "TAGNAME", including notes that you later add this tag to.
+Are you sure?'
+        - yes
+        - yes, don't ask me again
+        - no
+- when someone shares something with you:
+    - when you login: 'USER has shared their tag "TAGNAME" with you [as read-only]OR[and invited you to edit].' a [more info] link expands to: 'Shared notes and tags show up alongside your personal notes and tags, but with the [person] icon.
+You can modify (add your own tags, set to private, etc.) shared notes as normal.'
+        - Accept
+        - Accept all sharing offers from USER
+        - Decline
+    - tag shows up with person icon
+    - if user tries to delete note someone shared with them: 'This note is in your Nutmeg because USER has shared their tag "TAGNAME" with you.
+To delete it you must remove this shared tag.'
+        - OK
+        - Change sharing settings
+    - if user tries to delete shared tag, similar message as above
+    - shared tag doesn't have edit/programmatic/share icons
+    - if you (share-ee) decline or unshare, update sharing info for sharer too
+- sharing icon in menu. window that breaks down by tag > person or person > tag (or checkbox/radio to control which view?)
+    - my tags shared with others
+    - others' tags shared with me
+    - indicating read-only or edit, which can be changed for your sharing
+- icons:
+    - someone shared this with me: person icon
+        - on hover: "Shared by USER"
+    - i'm sharing this note with others: group icon
+        - on hover: bulleted list "Shared with: - user 1, - user 2"
+- information required
+    - user
+        - sharing
+            - "friends" (people you've shared something with or they've shared with you). global id, populated on app startup with their name
+    - tag
+        - shared by: {friend global id, readonly or edit}
+        - shared with, list of one more more:
+            - {friend global id, readonly or edit}
+- LATER:
+    - what if user A shares something with user B, and user B tags a note with a tag they're sharing with user C?
+        - if A -> B is read-only, B shouldn't be able to "forward" the share
+        - if A -> B is editable, we have collaborative editing between multiple people, pass on appropriate IDs...
+        - question. either:
+            - when sharing something with someone so they can edit, say "USER will also be able to share your shared notes with others", OR
+            - 3 levels of sharing: read-only, edit, admin. only admin can share forward
+        - user A should be able to see that a certain note is ALSO visible by user C...
+    - should tagging shared notes also be shared? eh. prob not.
+    - email notifications when user shares something with you (first time from that user only?).
+        - some special link so that it highlights shared tag(s) to you...
+    - search for only notes shared with you/notes you shared with others
+    - block user

 ### todo for beta: bits and bugs

 - mention in firstInit() notes something about if you're interested then... or if you want to help out